I’m new to Sharon Gayle Counseling. How do I schedule an appointment?

 What is telehealth and how does it work?

 Telehealth allows us to meet through audio and video over the internet.
 Once your appointment is scheduled, you’ll be sent a link for the video session.
 Click on it when our session is scheduled to start.
 A mobile app is also available for download if they prefer to use a mobile device rather than a laptop or desktop for their session.
 They can find the free app in the app store by searching for Telehealth by SimplePractice on their mobile device.
 You can use the camera and audio on your computer or mobile device.
 More instructions is available under the Telehealth menu.

 Do you offer sliding scale?

 I offer a limited number of appointments through a program called Open Path Collective (go to OpenPathCollective.org).
 This is a non-profit organization that connects qualified mental health professionals with people who cannot afford to pay my full fee AND have no insurance.
 You can look at my profile on that site to see if I am currently accepting new clients for sliding scale before you register for Open Path.
-To help you understand why I offer a program like this, to my article that helps explain the “why” of the program.
+To help you understand why I offer a program like this, go to my article that helps explain I participate in this organization.

 Before you consider “shopping for ‘best price’” please read my article on “Choosing the right Counselor for You” on the Resources Page of this website.

 We accept most major insurance health plans that are not HMO plans.
 We are also EAP providers for several companies, including Military OneSource.

 Call your insurance provider on the back of your card to see if Sharon Gayle Counseling is in-network for your plan.